qiyouForSql/grpcforunconflict/examples/features/multiplex/README.md

 # Multiplex

-A `grpc.ClientConn` can be shared by two stubs and two services can share a `grpc.Server`.
+A `grpcforunconflict.ClientConn` can be shared by two stubs and two services can share a `grpcforunconflict.Server`.
 This example illustrates how to perform both types of sharing.

 ```
 go run server/main.go